JadeMatrix/Cpp-Learning-Materials/Template Metaprogramming.md

 Now that you know how to write basic templates, there's one critical thing to remember: templates by themselves don't get compiled with the rest of your code.
 Templates aren't types or functions — they're *templates for* types or functions.

-Adding in the parameters to a template is called **specializing** it.
-Whenever you specialize a template with parameters, it becomes a real class, function, or whatever that can be compiled.
-For example, there is no type called `std::map`; it's only when you specialize it (like `std::map< std::string, int >`) that an actual type is created.
+Adding in the parameters to a template is called **instantiating** it.
+Whenever you instantiate a template with parameters, it becomes a real class, function, or whatever that can be compiled.
+For example, there is no type called `std::map`; it's only when you instantiate it (like `std::map< std::string, int >`) that an actual type is created.

 The compiler does this by taking your template and basically copy-pasting the parameters into the definition: